dfirchow/Another-Input-Rectifier/README.markdown

         public float Value { get; }
     }

-These two form the basis for the rest of the library.
+These two interfaces form the basis for the rest of the library.

 Air
 ---

 The main class of the library. `Air` is a game component so its update method will be called automatically.
-Make sure to add to your game's components like so:
+Make sure to add it to your game's components like so:

     public YourGame()
     {